-God Sees the Sincere Repentance in the Depths of the Ninevites’ Hearts
+God Sees the Sincere Repentance Deep in the Ninevites’ Hearts

-The Stark Contrast in Nineveh and Sodom’s Reaction toGod’s Warning
+The Stark Contrast Between Nineveh and Sodom’s Reaction to Jehovah God’s Warning

-After hearing Jehovah God’s proclamation, the people of Nineveh displayed an attitude utterly opposite to that of the people of Sodom—the people of Sodom openly opposed God, proceeding from evil to evil, but after hearing these words, the Ninevites did not ignore the matter, nor did they resist; instead they believed God and declared a fast.
-What does “believed” refer to here?
+After hearing Jehovah God’s proclamation, the people of Nineveh displayed an attitude utterly opposite to that of the people of Sodom—whereas the people of Sodom openly opposed God, proceeding from evil to evil, the Ninevites, after hearing these words, did not ignore the matter, and nor did they resist.
+Instead, they believed God and declared a fast.
+What does the word, “believed,” mean here?
 The word itself suggests faith and submission.
 If we use the Ninevites’ actual behavior to explain this word, it means that they believed God could and would do as He said, and that they were willing to repent.
 Did the people of Nineveh feel fear in the face of imminent disaster?
 It was their belief that put fear in their hearts.
-Well, what can we use to prove the Ninevites’ belief and fear?
-It is as the Bible says: “and they proclaimed a fast, and put on sackcloth, from the greatest of them even to the least of them.”
-This is to say that the Ninevites truly believed, and that from this belief came fear, which then led to fasting and the donning of sackcloth.
-This is how they showed the beginning of their repentance.
-In utter contrast to the people of Sodom, not only did the Ninevites not oppose God, they also clearly showed their repentance through their behavior and actions.
-Of course, this did not only apply to the common people of Nineveh; their king was no exception.
+So, what can we use to prove the Ninevites’ belief and fear?
+It is as the Bible says: “[T]hey proclaimed a fast, and put on sackcloth, from the greatest of them even to the least of them.”
+This is to say that the Ninevites truly believed, and that from this belief came fear, which then led them to fast and don sackcloth.
+This is how they showed that they were beginning to repent.
+In utter contrast to the people of Sodom, not only did the Ninevites not oppose God, but they also clearly showed their repentance through their behavior and actions.
+Of course, this was something all the people of Nineveh did, not just the commoners—the king was no exception.

 The Repentance of Nineveh’s King Wins Jehovah God’s Commendation

-God Sees the Sincere Repentance in the Depths of the Ninevites’ Hearts
+God Sees the Sincere Repentance Deep in the Ninevites’ Hearts